KDE/documentation-develop-kde-org/content/docs/extend/plasma/aurorae/index_.md

 ├── ...
 ```

+Each svg file needs to include certain custom [attributes](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute) for it to be managed correctly as part of a window decoration.
+With a vector graphics editor like [Inkscape](https://inkscape.org/), these attributes can be edited by selecting an object, opening the Object Properties pane and changing the ID and Label fields.

-Installed Aurorae themes are located in `/usr/share/aurorae/themes/` for system-wide available themes and `~/.local/share/aurorae/themes/` for user-specific themes.
-If you copy your folder into there, it will be available for selection in the System Settings.
+System-wide installed Aurorae themes are located in `/usr/share/aurorae/themes/` and user-specific themes are located in `~/.local/share/aurorae/themes/`.
+If you copy your folder into the user folder, it will be available for selection in System Settings.
+Just make sure you change the theme name in the KConfig rc file and in metadata.desktop.

 ## Window decoration